sleeyax/aternos-discord-bot/README.md

 </details>

 ### Builds
-There's several way to get this bot up and running in production.
+There's several ways to get this bot up and running in production.

 #### CLI binary
 Download the binary from [releases](https://github.com/sleeyax/aternos-discord-bot/releases) or [compile it](#source), set the required environment variables & run the bot.